 - At about $100, the Keurig is the least expensive automatic machine on the list

 - Makes coffee in less than two minutes

 - Creates a lot of waste and extra expense (if you don’t use the reusable K-Cup)

 - Inconsistent manufacturing quality – some are great and some crumble

 - Only brews one cup at a time, making it unsuitable for large groups

-Can we ask a favour of you?
-DON’T buy a Keurig - the world has enough waste problems as is - we've just listed it here for arguments sake.
+We’ve rounded up the “best” Keurig machines depending on your needs in this post.
+But can we ask a favor of you?
+Please consider a machine that is not a Keurig – the world has enough waste problems as is – we’ve just listed it here for arguments sake.